“WHAT GOOD IS INSURANCE IF IT DOESN’T COVER MY PREEXISTING CONDITION?”

 Yes, we need something, but don’t blame the insurance industry.
 Insurance is a private business about insuring against future risk – that is all it ever was.
 Like having car insurance before an accident, or the homeowners coverage before the roof caves in.
 Insurance and healthcare are different issues – healthcare must be addressed separately from insurance.
 People who prepare for it, budget for it, take care of their health by watching their diet, not taking drugs, not smoking or drinking excessively, exercising regularly….want those choices.

 But, yes, we need a plan in place to pick up when people fall through the cracks, through no fault of their own - especially children.
 Children more than anyone else should have a right to good medical care, no matter what.
-We as taxpayers and citizens of a country in which we have the freedom of choice to live and work, want to know that the children of our country will be taken care of.
-This issue must be addressed by our nation's lawmakers.
+We as taxpayers and citizens of a country in which we have the freedom of choice to live and work, want to know that the children of our country will be taken care of. however, we have to be very careful abut the government dictating what we as consumers, must have or cannot have; these are our choices, not theirs.
+Medical care should be between the doctor and the patient - not a government committee or other entity.

 "WILL NOT?"

 On a daily basis, we get calls from people who flat-out tell us they believe it is their employer’s obligation to give them health insurance…. or that they will get it when they need it.... or they will go on welfare if they get really ill…. or that having two cars and a boat is more important than covering their family’s medical needs….
-Should the state be picking up the tab for those who CAN afford it but just don’t want to pay for it?
+Should the state (read: taxpayers) be picking up the tab for those who CAN afford it but just don’t want to pay for it?
 How would the state make this distinction?
-Between 15-20% of the people on AHCCCS got there fraudulently – they hid income or assets in order to get “the system” to pick up their medical costs.
+Between 15-20% of the people on AHCCCS got there fraudulently: they hid income or assets in order to get “the system” to pick up their medical costs.
 And now Premium Sharing and the Chronic Illness programs are gone because they ran out of funds.
+Keep in mind, these plans are 100% tax-payer supported - they are there for those who truly need them, not for those who simply don't want to pay for their own health coverage.

 “I HAD AHCCCS AND MY PLAN WENT AWAY AND NOW NO ONE WILL COVER ME – WHY NOT?”

 Insurance isn’t just about who can afford it: the primary qualification is through your health history.
-You can have various preexisting conditions and still be insurable – but over 250 ailments will disqualify you for coverage through an HMO or insurance company in Arizona.
+You can have various preexisting conditions and still be insurable – but over 250 ailments will disqualify you for coverage through an insurance company just about everywhere.

 "I'M COMING OFF PREMIUM SHARING AND AM HEALTHY, WHY IS INSURANCE SO COSTLY?"

 PSP stood for Premium Sharing Program - that meant the person on it was sharing the premium with Medicaid.
 No one ever questioned how much of that premium Medicaid was picking up.
 It covered 80% to 90% of what the regular premium would have been.
-So, yes, many people are experiencing sticker shock.
+So, yes, many people are experiencing sticker shock now that someone else isn't picking up the tab.

 “I’M HEALTHY BUT MY RATES ARE SKY HIGH!”